kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 Let's revisit the premise of this analysis: I am trying to break 4 hours.
 More generally, it's safe to say few people run a marathon intending to run slightly above a round number.

-With that in mind, let's look at the Finish Times Distribution.
-I also added vertical lines at round finish times in the graph below.
+With that in mind, let's look at the Finish Times Distribution with vertical lines at round finish times.

 {{< plotly "finish_time_distribution_with_lines" >}}

-What clearly stands out is that **more people finish right before a round time relative to right after it**.
+What clearly stands out is that **more runners finish right before a round time relative to right after it**.
 This substantiates the idea that people run the race with the explicit goal of beating a round time.

 Based on this observation, I extracted 1576 runners who "closely missed" or "closely beat" a 4-hour finish time.